Do you love taking long, hot showers or soaking in the tub? Or perhaps you swim like a fish and hit the pool every day?

-But it also appears to help us grip objects better in wet conditions — allowing us to grab the slippery, wriggling fish we needed for survival back in the day.
+And it’s believed that pruney skin is caused by your blood vessels shrinking and your skin forming wrinkles to help you grip objects better in wet conditions — allowing you to grab the slippery, wriggling fish our bodies needed for survival back in the day.

 “The grooves appearing in your skin act like tire treads,” explains Dr. Vij.
 “They allow water to slide out from between the surface of your fingertips and the surface of objects you’re trying to grasp — like that bar of soap you just dropped.”

-While pruning is harmless, it’s best not to overstay your skin’s welcome in a shower or tub.
+And while pruning skin is common, it’s best not to overstay your skin’s welcome in a shower or tub.

-As soon as you get out, towel-dry briefly.
-Then quickly apply moisturizer to add moisture back into your skin’s outer layer.
+And as soon as you get out, towel-dry briefly.
+Then, quickly apply moisturizer to add moisture back into your skin’s outer layer.

 “Frequent swimmers encounter bigger problems than wrinkling of their fingers,” notes Dr. Vij.

-To avoid the skin irritation, itching, inflammation or infection that result, he advises you to:
+To avoid the skin irritation, itching, inflammation or infection that result, Dr. Vij advises you to: